OmniSharp/generator-aspnet/README.md

 ### Dockerfile

 Creates a new Docker configuration file.
-By default `Mono` based definition file is created.
-To create `CoreCLR` based definition file use `--coreclr` option
+To create Docker image with SQLite support for EntityFramework use `--sqlite` option

 Example:
 ```